iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___7.3.1/report.md

 > login accepted on website but fails on app ... get this fixed please<br> :date: __2021-04-03 22:18:16__

 > Unfortunately when you book more than one pick up, the post man shows up and says he can only see one item for the day.
 This is useless.
 He refuses to take the extra parcels, which means I have to walk down to the customer service centre and drop them off.
 This is wrong in all honesty.<br> :date: __2021-04-03 18:45:09__

-> This app is complicated and doesn't even include our local Delivery Office.
-You cant move your location without first having a post code for somewhere else.
-It claims that the local post office within our Coop is open until 10pm!
-It is helpful to confirm information you already have but not to find out anything new.
-I haven't tried sending a parcel via it, maybe it works well for that<br> :date: __2021-04-03 11:07:57__

-> Navigation is poor, and it infuriates me that the developers blame the users' 'weak' internet connection for their own network failures.
-Funny how no other app or browser has a problem connecting.<br> :date: __2021-04-03 00:53:37__

-> Used this app twice now to buy postage and both tines had to input info numerous times then when ptint your label at home constant error messages, it will allow me to pront a qr click and drop A4 label but that's not what I want so now I have to drive 10+ miles to the nearest mail drop office.
-I will be removing the RM option from my selling site.<br> :date: __2021-03-15 09:21:07__

-> App won't open. comes up with a notification saying that it's unable to open and I'm left to tap either app info, close app or send feedback.
-If I tap send feedback it tells me my phone isn't connected to a data service.
-Seems a lot of hassle to report a problem 😕<br> :date: __2021-03-15 09:17:09__

-> Useful to store your sending history, that's about it.
-No way to save my details or edit addresses, and I can't use card info saved to my phone when paying for postage.
-Even hermes can do better...<br> :date: __2021-03-11 02:21:32__

-> So much room for improvement.
-I have to enter all my details every time I use the app, why can't it remember my name and address????
-A list of favourite destination addresses would save loads of time as well.
-Tracking means where is it now, not we'll tell you after we have tried to deliver!!
-Also, why not attach the label to the email I receive to save me having to fiddle about downloading the label from the app before I can print it?
-Come on Royal Mail, a few teaks would make this a genuine alternative to your competitors.<br> :date: __2021-03-08 13:09:13__